How can you expand your marketing by showing your beautiful designs to millions of television viewers? Here’s the scoop

 First time’s a charm

 I stood on a box to give me height so I’d appear as tall as the show’s host.
 I’m 5’3″ while the host stood at 6’3″.
 The preparation took hours (designing, driving, studio setup, etc.) while the live, on-air segment took just three minutes.

-That time difference is why it’s critical to know what to do before, during, and after your appearance to get sales, and there’s a lot more you can get that’s even more valuable.
+That time difference is why it’s critical to know what to do before, during, and after your appearance.
+Your mission is to get sales.
+In addition, there’s a lot more you can get that’s even more valuable.

 Make the most of your time on air